The Shaggy Dog (franchise): Origin

 The 1923 Austrian fantasy children's novel by Felix Salten, set during the early eighteenth-century Austria and Italy, served as the inspiration for The Walt Disney Company's Shaggy Dog franchise.
 The story follows the teenage main character, Lukas Grassi.
-Grassi lost his parents and lives in Vienna, Austria, in poor conditions, and great poverty, but longs to return to his native land Italy; having desires to study art in Florence.
-Through supernatural means his wish is magically granted, though he must endure taking the form of the archduke's dog, named Kambyses, every-other-day.
+Grassi lost his parents and lives in Vienna, Austria, in poor conditions, and great poverty, but longs to return to his native land Italy, having desires to study art in Florence.
+Through supernatural means his wish is magically granted, he must endure taking the form of the archduke's dog, named Kambyses, every-other-day.
 Grassi travels from Vienna to Florence, and learns that he must continue to live this duality he is cursed to until the archduke will leave Florence for Vienna.
 However, ending in tragedy, the archduke stabs the dog to death with a dagger, inadvertently killing Lukas.

 The novel was first translated into the English language in 1930 by Huntley Paterson.
 The ending of the book in this iteration differs greatly from the original release.
-Following the events of the original novel, a wholly new ending of six additional pages was written where: Lucas survives, receives medication, and is united with a courtesan.
+Following the events of the original novel, a wholly new ending of six additional pages was written where Lucas survives, receives medication, and is united with a courtesan.

 Development

-Walt Disney originally purchased the film rights to Salten's novel Bambi, a Life in the Woods, 1942.
-In May 1941 Disney bought the rights to five more of the author's novels, which included options to Salten to adapt them.
+Walt Disney originally purchased the film rights to Salten's novel Bambi, a Life in the Woods in 1937.
+In May 1941, Disney purchased the rights to five more of the author's novels, which included options to Salten to adapt them.
 The novels were Bambi sequels: Bambi's Children and Perri: The Youth of a Squirrel, as well as Renni the Rescuer: A Dog of the Battlefield, City Jungle and The Hound of Florence.
 Salten did not want to make Bambi's Children, and didn't want anyone else to make it either.
-He did however, intend to make the other films as animated movies.
-Before these additional movies could be made, Salten died in Zurich in 1945.
+He did however intend to for the other books to be adapted into animated films.
+Before these additional films could be made, Salten died in Zurich in 1945.

 By 1952, ABC wanted Walt Disney to develop a television series for the network.
 He pitched them The Shaggy Dog, a concept he described as "a story that treated the younger generation and its problems in a light manner".
-After the pitch was declined, Walt stated: "They turned me down flat.
-I was hopping mad when I went back to the studio, so I called in Bill Walsh and said 'Let's make a feature of it'".
+After the pitch was declined, Disney stated: "They turned me down flat.
+I was hopping mad when I went back to the studio, so I called in Bill Walsh and said 'Let's make a feature of it.'"
 The film's star, Tommy Kirk later acknowledged that the film was originally shot to be a two-part introduction to the television show, stating that the segments were spliced together at the last minute to make a feature film.

-Upon release, The Shaggy Dog was the most profitable film at that time, created by Disney.
+Upon its release, The Shaggy Dog was the most profitable film at that time produced by Disney.
 This spawned the continued adaptations and installments in the franchise.